aashish010h/assessment-cy2/README.md

 php artisan key:generate
 ```

 Make sure to configure your database settings in the `.env` file.
+And put the API URL in VITE_API_URL.

 ### 4. Run Migrations